Verpa

 Verpa is a genus of ascomycete fungi related to the morels.
 Resembling the latter genus in edibility and form, the common name early morels is popular.
 There are five species in the widespread genus.

-Verpa comes from the Latin for erection or little rod (also a vulgarity for phallus).
-Edibility of Verpa is the same as for Morchella, and are safe if cooked.
-Gyromitra, by contrast has a couple of dangerously toxic species being Gyromitra esculenta and Gyromitra ambigua.
+Taxonomy

 Analysis of the ribosomal DNA of many of the Pezizales showed the genus Verpa to be closely related to the genus Morchella, and also Disciotis.
 Thus the three genera are now included in the family Morchellaceae.